Lundbeck

-H. Lundbeck A/S (commonly known simply as Lundbeck) is a Danish international pharmaceutical company engaged in the research, development, manufacturing, marketing and sale of pharmaceuticals across the world.
+H. Lundbeck A/S, commonly referred to as Lundbeck, is a Danish international pharmaceutical company engaged in the research, development, manufacturing, marketing and sale of pharmaceuticals across the world.
 The company’s products are targeted at brain diseases, including depression, schizophrenia, Alzheimer's disease, Parkinson's disease and migraine.

-Headquartered in Copenhagen, Denmark, Lundbeck has approximately 5,600 employees in more than 50 countries, and their products are registered in more than 100 countries.
+Headquartered in Copenhagen, Denmark, Lundbeck has approximately 5,600 employees in more than 50 countries.
 They have production facilities in Denmark, France and Italy and their research centers are based in Denmark and the US.
+Their products are registered in more than 100 countries.

 Lundbeck is listed on the Copenhagen Stock Exchange (CSE).